 Recognized for their captivating and virtuosic performances, the quartet has been invited to perform in various festivals such as "speGTRa", (DE) "Zeitgenuss" (DE), "Les Musicales" (FR) and "Felicja Blumental" (ISR), “Algarve music series” (PT) and “CEME” (ISR) .
 They have toured in various countries such as China, Germany, France Israel, Portugal, Greece, Serbia etc.

-The quartet has published two albums: phasma; including contemporary music for classical guitar, and Routes; ranging from classical to world music.
+The quartet released two albums: "phasma", with contemporary music for classical guitar, and "Routes", ranging from classical to world music.